Ale-JRD/Trads/content/post/index-T1.md

 —Fwoosh!

-「 ! 」
+“ ! ”

 Without hesitation, Gio severed the split part of his left arm with the katana in his right hand.

 And then—

-「Can you… buy me just a little time?」
+“Can you… buy me just a little time?”

 Clenching a cord between his teeth, Gio used it to tie off his arm near the base, stopping the bleeding.